zng-ui/zng/TODO/_current.md

 * Fix page scroll on press.
     - Press-holding causes the thumb to overshoot the pointer.
     - Because of the animation we are requesting too many page-up/down?
+    - Use the new `ScrollRequest.clamp` to resolve this.

 * Implement mouse click repeat.
     - Improve perf of click mode getter in `is_pressed`?